zachary-krepelka/youtube-thumbnail-downloader/README.md

   interface and its conventions.

 * Your system must have the [Bourne Again Shell][2] installed.
 This is a given on Linux.
-MacOS ships with an oudated version of bash preinstalled due to lisensing issues, so Mac users should probably install a more up-to-date version.
+MacOS ships with an outdated version of bash preinstalled due to licensing issues, so Mac users should probably install a more up-to-date version.
 Windows users should install the Windows Subsystem for Linux.
 Note that bash does not have to be the login shell; it just has to be present on the system, preferably up-to-date.

 * There are dependencies.
-The programs will report an error if a dependency is missing, which you can then install with your package manager.
+The two programs in this repository will report an error if a dependency is missing, which you can then install with your package manager.

+  * Among the dependencies which you can expect to be missing on your system are the [moreutils][3], a well-known extension to the [coreutils][4].
+These are both collections of binaries.
+    Particularly, `ifne`, `sponge`, and `vipe` are required.
+These are usually installed together using `moreutils` as the keyword to your package manager.

+  * You will also need `fzf`, `chafa`, `whiptail`, and ImageMagick's `convert` among others.

 ## Installation